polterguy/system42/README.md

 The "components" folder works similarly, except it doesn't install an "app", but rather a "component", which might be either a visual widget, or a supporting Active Event, or anything in between.

+Below you can find the two most important folders in the system.

+- [Components](components/) which are the components in System42, such as Ajax TreeViews, Modal Windows, etc
+- [Apps](apps/) which are the preinstalled apps in System42, such as the "anti-CMS", Unit tests, and Hyperlambda Executor

 ## Installation

 Make sure you put the system42 folder inside of your _"/phosphorusfive/core/p5.webapp/"_ folder, and make sure